-The Bidder must quote a firm unit price for the completion of all the work as defined in the Annex A - Statement of Work.
+In the tables below the Bidder must quote a firm unit price for the completion of all the services as defined in the Annex A - Statement of Work.
+The firm unit prices quoted by the Bidder must be in Canadian dollars and exclude all Applicable Sales Tax.

-Part 8 must be completed in its entirety, by indicating the price for each item according to the quantities requested.
+Part 9 must be completed in its entirety.
+Please indicate the price for each item below according to the quantities requested.

-The Firm Unit Prices quoted by the Bidder must be in Canadian dollars and exclude all Applicable Sales Tax.
-The Firm price must include the cost of skids and transportation fees.
+The Firm price must include the cost of skids and transportation fee.